emrahsariboz/Machine-learning-portfolio/README.md

 ## Common Question
 ### What is the need of bias in the perceptron algorithm?

-Weights define how each feature are effective on the classifier, i.e. it only changes the shapre of your activation function.
-However, to be able to shift the activation function along axis without effecting steepness of it, we need a term bias.
+Weights define how each feature is affective on the classifier, i.e., it only changes the shape of your activation function.
+However, to be able to shift the activation function along the axis without effecting steepness of it, we need a term bias.

-To be able to give an example imagine a simple AND gate.
-It has a two input (features: x1, x2) and one output (y).
-Whenver x1 and x2 are 0
+Imagine a situation where both of your features are zero; however, you need an output of 1.
+No matter which weight you choose, the calculation of the result will be zero.
+This is where the importance of the bias comes to place.
+When you have a bias that is always equal to one, you can adjust the weight to get the result of 1.

 # Week 4